 The roles are to attend all Board meetings and vote on relevant issues pertaining to BHB and represent BHB when asked.
 Other duties include but are not limited to:

-Serve on the assigned committee;
+Serve on the assigned committee/Board;

-Assist the committee to carry out their functions;
+Assist the committee/Board to carry out their functions;

-Report back to the Board on the committee’s functions.
+Report back to the Board on the committee/Board’s functions.

 Section 5.
-The Past President assists the President and the Board of Directors to carry out the mission of the Club.
-The Past President also serves on the Gaming Committee.
-In the event the President is unable to fulfil the duties of the presidency, the Past President shall serve as the acting President until either 1) the President resumes his or her duties; or 2) a new President is appointed by the Board.
-(2023)
+The President Elect shall have previously served on the Board in some capacity prior to being elected.
+The President Elect shall preside over any Board or Club meetings in the absence of the President and shall automatically succeed to the presidency should that office become vacant for any reason, including the expiration of the President’s term.
+This position assists the President and the Board of Directors to carry out the mission of the Club.
+The President Elect also serves on the Gaming Committee and the BHB LLC Board.
+In the event the President is unable to fulfill the duties of the presidency, the President Elect shall serve as the acting President until either 1) the President resumes his or her duties; or 2) it is so decided the President will be unable to resume his/her role as President and the President Elect is appointed as the new President by the Board of Directors.
+(2023) (2026)

 Section 6.
 The Executive Director is a non-voting member of the Board of Directors.
 (2023) This position is hired by the Board and shall carry out the mission of BHB and oversee the day-to-day operations of BHB to promote the future of the BHB.
 The Executive Director is the main point of contact for BHB and works on creating policies and procedures to ensure success of the program.
 All administrative matters are handled by the Executive Director and this position oversees all aspects of the Club.
 The Executive Director also serves on the Disciplinary Committee and is responsible for all employees of BHB.
 (2022)